justLV/onju-voice/README.md

 <img src="images/rich.png">

 ## Example applications
-* 📩 Querying and replying to messages (using a [Maubot server](https://github.com/justLV/onju-home-maubot) & Beeper)
+* 📩 Querying and replying to messages (using a [Maubot server](https://github.com/justLV/onju-voice-maubot) & Beeper)
-* 💡 Light control as an example of integration with Home Assistant
+* 💡 Light control with Home Assistant
-* 📝 Adding notes/memos and basic retrieval by referencing a recent date, for the LLM to craft a response with.
+* 📝 Adding and retrieving notes/memos for the LLM to craft a response with

 *Not included:*
 * 👥 Multiple voice characters.
 I’ll leave it to the user to clone voices as they deem fair use.
 Also from experience LLM’s < GPT4 don’t consistently enough follow instructions to reliably respond in different characters AND perform multiple function calling with complicated prompts.